Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The best thing is that this museum is close to several places of interest.
 So at the end of your visit, you can continue to explore the city.
 You will have the opportunity to join one of the best tours of the Latin Quarter of Paris, or visit the Notre-Dame Cathedral, as these places are 342 and 453 metres away respectively.

-What not to miss at the Conciergerie Museum of Paris
+What you can't miss at the Conciergerie Museum in Paris

 At the Musée Conciergerie, every detail is important from the moment you arrive at the palace.
 You will see its imposing façade with its medieval cylindrical towers and some neo-Gothic elements added in the 19th century.

 Afterwards, you can walk through some of the cells and marvel at the recreation.
-You will find real straw on the floor, containers from the period and jergones, which are mattresses made from dried plant waste.
+You'll find real straw on the floor, period vessels and jergones, which are mattresses made from dried plant waste.

 You will also see a series of mannequins representing the guards and prisoners.
 You will feel like you are in the spooky Conciergerie of the 18th century.

-There are also other rooms that you should not miss at the Conciergerie Museum:
+There are also other rooms that you should not miss in the Conciergerie Museum:

 • The palacekitchens.
 These are medieval rooms built in the 14th century.
 Unfortunately, it is not always possible to access this area, but you will probably be lucky during your visit.